-By becoming more involved in the blogging (and creative) community and through my own blog work, I quickly noticed a missing piece to the creative community.
+By becoming more involved in the blogging (and creative) community and through my own blog work, I quickly noticed a missing piece in the creative community.
 There was a need for legal assistance.
 Contracts are part of almost every blogger/brand deal, including the deal itself, contracts between bloggers and photographers for images, and contracts for bloggers hiring outside assistance for website design, social media management, content creation, you name it!
 That’s where my Contracts for Creatives business was born.

 Contracts for Creatives would have never happened if it wasn’t for this blog first being in existence.
 I get to use my law degree to help a community of people that I love supporting.

 Its a combination of work from Cobalt Chronicles and Contracts for Creatives that has allowed me to finally leave my day job and solely focus on building two businesses that I started from the ground up.